dorahero/license-plate-list/README.md

 # Step:
 - Take picture and wait a moment
-- It will be list the number which on the lincense plate
+- It will list the number which on the lincense plate
 ![](./doc/demo.jpg )